 To manage images on a PC, you need to install the Photo Loader application from the CD-ROM that comes with the camera.
-Photo Loader lets you import images from the camera to your computer automatically, to arrange images by recording date, and to display images in a calendar format.

-Use the CD-ROM whose contents label shows "Photo Loader".
+• Use the CD-ROM whose contents label shows "Photo Loader".

 If you already have Photo Loader installed on your computer, check its version.
 If the bundled version is newer than the one you have, uninstall the old version of Photo Loader and then install the newer version.